 Question: When will the interviews be held?

-The schedule may be different from year to year.
-Usually, the interview will be arranged in December.
+The admission schedule may be different from year to year.
+Mostly, the interview will be arranged from December.
 Only selected candidates will be invited to attend the interview.

 Question: What if I can't attend the interview?

 Normally if you are invited to an interview but fail to attend, you must give very good reasons.
 Otherwise, your application will be given lower priority than those we know better via the interview.